revloc02/dndMarkdown/colver-5e-homebrew.md

 # Dying

 These rules replace Death Saving Throws.
 Falling unconscious and rolling one die every turn to see if the player will continue playing is actually not that fun.
-Allowing the character continued freedom to act and make interesting choices is engaging to the player, which are all three good things.
+Allowing the character **continued freedom to act** and make interesting choices is engaging to the player.
 This makes for a slightly grittier game, but not as unforgiving as 1e rules where 0 HPs means immediate death.
 These rules also add some realism without adding a lot of complexity.

 > #### Dying Summary
-> - Death Saving Throws are no longer used
+> - Death Saves are no longer used
-> - **Drop to 0 HP:**
+> - **Dropping to 0 HP:**
 >   - Gain the **Dying** condition
 >   - Concentration is broken
 >   - +1 Exhaustion
+>   - Character may **continue to take actions**
 > - **Dying** condition:
 >   - **End of turn:** +1 Exhaustion
 >   - **Suffer Damage:** +1 Exhaustion